marcglasberg/i18n_extension/README.md

 'There is a person'.gender(Gender.they); // There is a person
 ```

-You can interpolate by replacing placeholders with values, using the `args` function:
+Interpolating by replacing placeholders with values, with the `args` function:

 ```dart
 // Hello John and Mary